TZstatsADS/Fall2016-proj4-KayLim/README.md

 + [Data description](doc/readme.html)
 + Contributor's name:Kyongmook Lim(kl2766)
 + Projec title: music and lyric
 + Project summary: the goal of this project is to find the relationship between music and lyric.
-To achieve this, i used classfication method.
+To achieve this, i used classfication method, topic modeling.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.